You are here

 How to Dispose of Scrap Tires

 In communities around the state, residents have for some years now raised concerns about the improper disposal of scrap tires, a trend that threatens both environmental and public health.
-When you purchase new tires, you'll want to safely - and legally - dispose of your scrap tires by taking them to a Georgia Environmental Protection Divison approved sorting/processing site or one of the numerous registered tire carriers.
+When you purchase new tires, you'll want to safely — and legally — dispose of your scrap tires by taking them to a Georgia Environmental Protection Division approved sorting/processing site or one of the numerous registered tire carriers.